Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - V7RC Car.rst

 Code Reference
 --------------

-``ParseCMDString(String cmd)`` is a customized function will take a string “cmd” as input and process it.
+``ParseCMDString(String cmd)`` is a customized function will take a string "cmd" as input and process it.
 Currently, there are 6 available commands from V7RC App, which are: "SS2","SS4","SRT","SR2", and "SRV".

 .. |image01| image:: ../../../../_static/amebad/Example_Guides/BLE/BLE_V7RC_Car/image01.png
    :width:  450 px